 Sitting in on a class is a great way to get a feel for the academic environment on a college campus.
-It gives you the opportunity to see how students and professors interact, the teaching and learning styles being used, what technology is utilized, and what the class sizes are like.
+It gives you the opportunity to see how students and professors interact.
+Also you get to know the teaching and learning styles being used.
+As well as what technology they use, and what the class sizes are like.

-Some colleges, like the University of Colorado Boulder, offer special programs and specific days (like their “Be a CU Student For A Day” program) where they have made arrangements in advance to give you access to a range of classes to sit in on.
+Some colleges, like the University of Colorado Boulder, offer special programs and specific days (like their “Be a CU Student For A Day” program) where they make arrangements in advance to give you access to a range of classes to sit in on.
 These are worth checking out!

 Five tips for when you visit a college class: